oleg-py/blog/_posts/2018-12-03-cats-effect-exercises.md

 <details>
 <summary><strong>Show hints</strong></summary>

-There are two operators we're interested in: `race` and `racePair`.
+There are two operators we're interested in: <code>race</code> and <code>racePair</code>.
 Both run two tasks in parallel, the difference being what happens after one of them is completed.
-In case of `race`, the loser is automatically cancelled.
-In case of `racePair`, we get to choose what to do, where the still running process is represented by `Fiber`.
+In case of <code>race</code>, the loser is automatically cancelled.
+In case of <code>racePair</code>, we get to choose what to do, where the still running process is represented by <code>Fiber</code>.

 <details>
 <summary><strong>Show heavy spoilers</strong></summary>

-Using `racePair`, try folding/reducing the list: race previous result with `attempt`, then, if we got a successful (as in, `Right`) result from one, cancel the other and return the result.
+Using <code>racePair</code>, try folding/reducing the list: race previous result with <code>attempt</code>, then, if we got a successful (as in, <code>Right</code>) result from one, cancel the other and return the result.
 Otherwise, fall back to the second one, all while accumulating the errors.
-The result should be something like `Either[List[Throwable], A]`.
-Then transform list into an exception and use `.rethrow` to lift it back to `IO`.
+The result should be something like <code>Either[List[Throwable], A]</code>.
+Then transform list into an exception and use <code>.rethrow</code> to lift it back to <code>IO</code>.

 </details>
 </details>